![]() |

 In addition, an effectiveness factor based on engineering assessment has been assigned for the BD failure modes (delayed fixes), as given in the next table.
 The effectiveness factor is the expected fractional decrease in failure intensity of a failure mode after the implementation of a corrective action.

 Figure 2: Selecting the Crow Extended model Once Crow Extended has been selected, two additional columns will be inserted into the spreadsheet: the Classification column and the Mode column.
 These columns are necessary so that all applicable data can be entered.
 The entered data can be seen in Figure 3, along with the specified effectiveness factors.
-(Please note that the following Data Entry Spreadsheet displays only 36 rows of data.
-The Data Entry Spreadsheet for this example contains 56 rows of data.)

 Figure 3: Entered reliability growth data Results and Discussion The parameters are estimated and the results are shown in Figure 4.